thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 tags: [ Continuous Integration, Extreme Programming ]
 ---

-In this first part of this series, I would first like to investigate what are the practices that enable team work that in turn enable Continuous Integration.
-Continuous Integration is a practice one achieve as a team and not as a set of individuals.
+In this first part of this series, I would first like to investigate what are the practices that enable team work that in turn enable Continuous Integration. **Continuous Integration is really a Team Practice**.
+We achieve it as a team and not as a set of individuals.
+Most of the time, practices are defined for individuals.
+When most team members apply them, the team does well.
+However, with Continuous Integration, most team members have to apply other practices before the team can say they practice Continuous integration.

 ---